 Independence T.O.G.E.T.H.E.R.

-Independence T.O.G.E.T.H.E.R. is a partnership between the City of Independence, the Community Services League (CSL) and MoDOT that focuses on addressing two key community priorities – assisting residents who are experiencing unstable housing and community beautification.
+Independence T.O.G.E.T.H.E.R. is a collaborative program between the City of Independence, the Community Services League (CSL), and MoDOT.
+It focuses on two important goals: helping residents experiencing housing instability and maintaining a clean and beautiful community.

-TOGETHER stands for Together Opportunities Grow Everyone To Help Empower Resiliency.
-The program is funded through a $100,000 grant.
+Together Opportunities Grow Everyone To Help Empower Resiliency

 FAQ's about Independence T.O.G.E.T.H.E.R.